gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 Resource labels will be taken into account when doing the reconciliation - users will be able to match different Kubernetes clusters for different KubeProvision resources.
 If a KubeProvision resource doesn't have any labels defined it will not match any clusters, effectively being disabled.
+If a Kubernetes cluster has label `teleport.dev/kube-provision-disabled`, we will exclude this cluster from the provisioning resources, even if some resources will match it.

+Existing clusters will not be affected by this feature by default, since there will be not KubeProvision resources to process.
+User will need to make decision and create KubeProvisions resources to actively start using this feature.

 In order to be able to reconcile the state, Teleport will need to perform CRUD operations on Kubernetes RBAC resources.
 When performing CRUD operations, Teleport will impersonate the "default-cluster-admin" group, that was described in the previous